rockydtk/Handwritten_Mathematical_Expressions_Recognition/README.md

 ### 3. Model performance summary
 ![](https://i.imgur.com/gLsJMDw.png)

-We successfully built a model with accuracy of 94.88% (for predicting math operators) which can be used together with a previously built model to classify Handwritten Mathematical Expressions (Numbers and Operators) images.
+We successfully built **a Linear SVC model** with **accuracy of 94.88%** (for predicting math operators) which can be used together with a previously built model to classify Handwritten Mathematical Expressions (Numbers and Operators) images.

 ### 4. Making prediction and recognition
 We perform our prediction with the assumption that we only have the calculation consists of 1 digit numbers, and one of 4 math operators (`+`, `-`, `*`, `/`) followed after the number, no additional math symbols are used.